 In response to this prescription, Spanish producer Vega Carabaña has filled this supply gap by launching its newest product, Peque Oliva– an extra virgin olive oil manufactured specifically for children.
-Peque Oliva olive oil contains no traces of chemicals or pesticides, boasts low levels of free fatty acidity (>0.2%) to allow for easy infant digestion, and contains a higher oleic acid and polyphenol content than standard olive oils.
+Peque Oliva olive oil contains no traces of chemicals or pesticides, boasts low levels of free fatty acidity (>0.2%) to allow for easy infant digestion and contains a higher oleic acid and polyphenol content than standard olive oils.

 Peque Oliva is produced in the River Tajuña region located south of Madrid and is extracted from the olives from plantations with trees more than 100 years old.
 The company maintains that the maturity of these trees as well as extensive research on olive varieties and sustainable farming processes all contribute to an optimized production of an infant-friendly extra virgin olive oil with superior organoleptic properties.

-Fernández further disclosed that in order to produce the high quality Peque Oliva oil suitable for children the company specifically “uses olives with the highest oleic acid content since their consumption does not contribute harmful levels of ‘bad’ cholesterol to an organism.
+Fernández further disclosed that in order to produce the high-quality Peque Oliva oil suitable for children the company specifically “uses olives with the highest oleic acid content since their consumption does not contribute harmful levels of ‘bad’ cholesterol to an organism.
 This is why it is recommended for children who will undoubtedly have a high caloric intake due to their process of development.”

-Infant cholesterol is a leading ailment among developing children as breast milk, the main source of energy during the first year of life, is rich in cholesterol and saturated fat.
+Infant cholesterol is a leading ailment among developing children as breast milk, the main source of energy during the first year of life is rich in cholesterol and saturated fat.
 Despite this, fats are extremely important to the development of infant children and are responsible for the growth of bones, the brain, and the eyes.
-The oleic acid content in Peque Oliva prevents cholesterol based diseases by reducing the levels of LDL or “bad” cholesterol present in breast milk by replacing it with the HDL or “good” cholesterol contained in extra virgin olive oil.
+The oleic acid content in Peque Oliva prevents cholesterol-based diseases by reducing the levels of LDL or “bad” cholesterol present in breast milk by replacing it with the HDL or “good” cholesterol contained in extra virgin olive oil.
 According to various researchers, extra virgin olive oil has shown to be an excellent substitute for the existing fats in breast milk.

 The select Peque Oliva olives which contain these high levels of oleic acid are then put through a superior extraction method including, “an extra cold first press which guarantees that the vitamins and polyphenol properties of the olive are not lost.”
-These precious polyphenols and the vitamins A, D, E, and K found in Peque Oliva have been shown to reduce the risk of cardiovascular disease and certain types of cancer while maintaining a balance in the immune systems of developing children.
+These precious polyphenols and vitamins A, D, E, and K found in Peque Oliva have been shown to reduce the risk of cardiovascular disease and certain types of cancer while maintaining a balance in the immune systems of developing children.

 Everything about the product seems to revolve around the child, although Peque Oliva olive oil may be consumed by anyone older than 6 months of age.
-The oil is bottled in a colorful, tin container which protects a child from possible glass injuries while simultaneously protecting the oil from adulterating factors like heat and light.
-Furthermore, the company Peque Oliva website explains how to convert the non-break olive oil cans into a child’s noise-making toy once empty and also suggests a number of nutritional recipes which specifically utilize Peque Oliva oil.
+The oil is bottled in a colorful, tin container that protects a child from possible glass injuries while simultaneously protecting the oil from adulterating factors like heat and light.
+Furthermore, the company Peque Oliva website explains how to convert the non-break olive oil cans into a child’s noise-making toy once empty and also suggests a number of nutritional recipes that specifically utilize Peque Oliva oil.